-I have skied the American Birkebeiner or the Birkie five times, I have skied the Great Bear Chase, and the Gatineau Loppet in Canada.
-One race that has eluded me until now is the Noquemanon Ski Marathon in Marquette, Michigan in the Upper Peninsula.
+I have skied the American Birkebeiner or affectionately known as the Birkie five times, I have also competed in the Great Bear Chase, and the Gatineau Loppet in Canada.
+One race that has eluded me until now is the Noquemanon Cross-country Ski Marathon in Marquette, Michigan.
+This race is located in the Upper Peninsula.

 History of Upper Peninsula adventures

 The Upper Peninsula is near and dear to my heart.
-My very first outdoor adventure took place in the Porcupine Mountains when I was nine years old.
-I have since hiked those trails three or four more times.
+My first outdoor adventure happened in the Porcupine Mountains when I was nine years old.
+I have since returned here several times.
 The Upper Peninsula served as a springboard for exploring one of my favorite national parks – Isle Royal.

-Heavy wet snow the night before the Noquemanon Ski Marathon
+Heavy wet snow the night before the Noquemanon Cross-country Ski Marathon

-I picked up my bib on Friday at the Superior Dome while enjoying a 51K IPA beer from Black Rocks Brewery.
-The Noquemanon is a 50 kilometer race, so I guess it is one more kilometer to go until the bar at the end to get the 51K IPA.
-After picking up my bib, I enjoyed a chicken marsala on top of a bed of noodles at the Kildare Irish Pub in downtown Marquette before heading to Au Train, Michigan where I was staying.
-A heavy wet snow was falling as I drove out of Marquette.
+I picked up my bib on Friday at the Superior Dome while imbibing in a 51K IPA beer from Black Rocks Brewery.
+The Noquemanon is a 50 kilometer race, so I guess it is one more kilometer to the post race bar.
+Alpine skiing does not corner the market on apres ski activities.

 Wax on at the starting line